bobleesj/learn-swift-with-bob/course/object-oriented-swift/two-phase-init.md

 }
 ```

-Using the second init method, you may initialize the properties using `ft` and `gallon` because it calls the first init method by calling `self.init`.
-This is analogous to `convenience init`.
+Using the second init method, you may initialize the properties using `ft` and `gallon`.
+Yet, you've initalized the `meters` and `liters` properties by calling`self.init`.

 #### Create Object
 For Korean scientists